gliderlabs/docker-consul/README.md

 		-d -v /mnt:/data \
 		progrium/consul -server -advertise 10.0.1.1 -join 10.0.1.2

 You may notice it lets you only bootstrap or join, not both.
 Using `cmd:run` assumes you will be bootstrapping with the first node, then restarting it to join another node once you've reached expected nodes.
-I realize this whole process is confusing, but Consul 0.4.0 will have this automated.
+I realize this bootstrap process is confusing, but Consul 0.4.0 will have this automated.

 You can simply wrap the `cmd:run` output in a subshell.
 Run this to see it work:

-	$ $(docker run --rm progrium/consul cmd:run 127.0.0.1)
+	$ $(docker run --rm progrium/consul cmd:run 127.0.0.1 -it)

 #### DNS